ffelten/ffelten.github.io/_pages/about.md

 I am a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg.
 My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Swarm applications.
 I am currently working on Automating the Design of Autonomous Robot Swarms ([ADARS](https://adars.uni.lu/)) project, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/).

-I am convinced that specifying AI problems as single-objective is often not enough as we often make compromises in real-life situations.
-To me, the fact that most our current flagship applications in an advanced field such as AI are single-objective is appalling.
+I am convinced that specifying AI problems as single-objective is often not enough since we often make compromises in real-life situations.
+To me, the fact that most our current flagship applications in such an advanced field as AI are single-objective is appalling.

 <img src="../images/mo_cheetah.gif">